 The children sifted through the sand, found the rocks and sorted them into the egg cartons!

 Provide a board or table game for the children.
 Limit to 2 or 3 players and one adult helper.
-Suggestions are:
+Some suggestions are listed here (My favorites in the classroom!).
+You can click the links to browse and see what Amazon has:

 I'm sure there are many more table or board games that will compliment your preschool colors theme!